openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 ### Authentication

-No Authentication is required to make a query to Get A Product Nutriscore.
+No Authentication is required to make a query to Get A Product Nutri-score.

 ### Describing the Request